dniamsaard4codework/CPDSAI_Project/README.md

 ### 6.3 Model Performance Interpretation

-**MAE = 0.115 meters**: The average prediction error is approximately 11.5 cm, which is excellent for practical flood warning applications.
+**MAE = 0.1187 meters**: The average prediction error is approximately 11.9 cm, which is excellent for practical flood warning applications.
+95% of predictions are within ±0.29 m, and 99% are within ±0.45 m.

-**R² = 0.943**: The model explains 94.3% of the variance in water level, indicating strong predictive power.
+**R² = 0.9438**: The model explains 94.38% of the variance in water level, indicating strong predictive power.

-**RMSE = 0.161 meters**: Larger errors (outliers) are relatively small, showing consistent performance.
+**RMSE = 0.1609 meters**: Larger errors (outliers) are relatively small, showing consistent performance.

+**Error Distribution**:
+- 51.72% of predictions within ±0.1 m
+- 83.62% of predictions within ±0.2 m
+- 95.59% of predictions within ±0.3 m
+- 99.25% of predictions within ±0.5 m
+- 99.81% of predictions within ±1.0 m

+**Error Analysis Findings**:
+- Worst predictions occur during June-July (monsoon season) with higher errors during rapid water level changes
+- Errors are slightly higher during afternoon hours (13-17h)
+- Higher errors correlate with precipitation events (heavy rain >5mm shows MAE of 0.157 m vs 0.117 m for no rain)
+- Model performs better for high water levels (≥0.43 m) than low water levels

 ### 6.4 App Implementation and Deployment